Here are the first 10 steps in my on-page checklist for proper search engine optimization.

 9. Ensure NAP (Name Address and Phone) are consistent

 Your business Name, Address, and Phone Number (known in SEO circles as your NAP) need to be consistent.
 Not just on your webpage but on every online directory, listing, and social media account you have control over.
-If your phone number is formatted (555) 555-5555, then it needs to be that way across all listings and accounts.
+If your phone number is formatted (555) 555-5555, it needs to be that way across all listings and accounts.
 Same for business name formatting and street address formatting, down to the dashes and periods.
 Really.
 Search bots use this information to help verify your legitimacy as a business.
-It is very important.
+It is crucial.
 Even the smallest deviation can be seen as a red flag and downrank your page.

 10. Optimize Images for fastest load time

-Follow these steps and you will be well on your way to having a better-optimized website.
-For a site audit or other consultation Contact Mike.
+Follow these steps, and you will be well on your way to having a better-optimized website.
+For a site audit or other consultation, Contact Mike.

 I write short easy to digest articles on SEO and website performance.
 My goal is to help clients better understand what it is SEOs do.